 If you need to replace your damaged passport, you will need to submit the following in person (See Where to Apply):

-You must apply using form DS-11, whether you are in the process of or have completed your gender transition.
+You must apply using Form DS-11, whether you are in the process of or have completed your transition.
 In addition to the regular requirements for those applying on a DS-11, you’ll also need a physician’s statement.
-For complete details, please see Gender Designation Change.
+For complete details, please see Change of Sex Marker.

 The Department of State recommends that a family member or executor of a deceased passport bearer return the passport for cancelation.
 The passport will be returned to you after it is canceled.
 Please submit the valid passport, a certified copy of the death certificate, and a letter requesting the cancelation and return (or destruction) of the passport to: